 - Add sugar and stir thoroughly

 - Add mixture to small ice cube trays.
-If you wanted a larger piece of chocolate, you could use a shallow tiny pan.
-They sell these metal trays online or kitchen stores.
+If you want a larger piece of chocolate, you could use a shallow small pan.

 - Carefully bang the tray on the counter to remove any air bubbles

-- If you want to add any flavorings, this would be time to do so.
+- If you want to add any flavorings, this would be the time to do so.
 Another alternative would be to put ground pistachios in the bottom of the ice cube tray instead of incorporating it into the chocolate itself.
+Photo is adding orange zest.

 - Put in refrigerator to set up.